Faylixe/pygame-vkeyboard/README.md

 )
 ```

+Please note that the default renderer implementation require a unicode font.

 You can also create your own renderer.
 Just override ``VKeyboardRenderer``class and override following methods :

 - **draw_background(surface, position, size)**: Draws the background of the keyboard.